salkhwlani/laravel-validation/README.md

 > translate files must return array of messages. see `src/lang/ar.php` for example.

+> For more information about rules check [rakit/validation](https://github.com/rakit/validation)

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.